The Proposal Info tab contains primary customer and job details.

 The Optional Related Customer is used to track a relationship with the Bill To Customer defined above.
-This could be a builder/customer relationship.
+For example, this could be a builder/customer relationship.
 Or maybe a tenant/landlord relationship.
-Whatever the case is, entering a customer’s name here will cause the proposal/sales order to appear both in the Customer’s record as well as the Related Customer’s information in CRM.
+Whatever the case is, entering a customer’s name here will cause the proposal/sales order to appear both in the Customer’s record and the Related Customer’s information in CRM.
 In other words, a proposal will be available to view in CRM under either the Customer or the Related Customer.

 As for functionality, this section works just like the Customer Name section described above.

-The tax rate displayed here is inherited from the customer’s details in CRM when the proposal was created.
-If you need to change the rate, click the Tax Rate name to open tax rate selector pop-up where you can choose a different rate.
+The tax rate displayed here is inherited from the customer’s details in CRM when you created the proposal.
+If you need to change the rate, click the Tax Rate name to open the tax rate selector pop-up to choose a different rate.

-If a proposal is non-taxable you can flag it as such using the Tax Code Override field.
-Choose the appropriate tax code from the dropdown menu.
+If a proposal is non-taxable, you can flag it as such using the Tax Code Override field.
+Then, choose the appropriate tax code from the dropdown menu.

 - Note that choosing the taxable code will not cause the Part and Labor Tax fields to be set.
-You’ll need to use the Advanced Options in the designer to reset them back to normal.
+Instead, you’ll need to use the Advanced Options in the designer to reset them back to normal.

-The center section of the Proposal Info tab highlights details about the proposal as it relates to our company.
+The center section of the Proposal Info tab highlights details about the proposal related to our company.

-- Proposal Name – the name of the proposal is what distinguishes this proposal from other jobs.
-Use something that is meaningful to your customer as it also prints on a variety of sales documents. * This is a required field.
+- Proposal Name – the proposal’s name is what distinguishes this proposal from other jobs.
+Use something meaningful to your customer as it also prints on a variety of sales documents. * This is a required field.

-- Sales Staff Name – choose the user name corresponding with the salesperson for this job
+- Sales Rep – choose the user name corresponding with the salesperson for this job

 - Project Manager – if there is a project manager, choose their name from the dropdown list